wp-plugins/participants-database/readme.txt

 == Using the Plugin ==

+* General Description
+* Quick Start Instructions
+* List of Plugin Shortcodes
+* The List Shortcode
+* Shortcode Templates
+* The Thank You Page
+* Hidden Signup Fields
+* Uploading Images
+* Importing Records

 This plugin has two modes of interacting with the database.
 First, as a tool for logged-in admin or editors to manage the database, second as a way for site visitors to sign up and fill in their information themselves.
 Depending on what you need, you can use either or both.

-Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.
+*Please read the documentation fully, as this is a complex plugin that can be used in a lot of different ways.*

 To collect signups on your website use this shortcode: `[pdb_signup]`.
 The shortcode will generate a short form to give people a way to add their name to your list.
-You can customize which fields they need to fill in. `[pdb_record]` displays an expanded version of the form so people can add to or edit their own record.
-These two shortcodes can be on the same page if you want.
-The `[pdb_record]` form is only available when accessed using a private link because it allows a user to edit their own record.
-This link can be provided in an email and is also visible in the admin listing of records.
+You can customize which fields they need to fill in.

+When they sign up, they can be provided with a private link to their record, which the can add to or edit.
+Place the `[pdb_record]` shortcode on they page you want them to go to to edit their record.
+This page should also be selected in the settings as the "Participant Record Page."

 The idea is your site visitors can sign up with only a name and email (for instance) and then go back and fill out all the other information you want to get from them.
 It is not necessary for them to log in or register, and the people in the database are separate from your WordPress site users.

 When your site visitors fill out and submit the signup form, they will be sent an email with a private link to their full record.
-This page is where the `[pdb_record]` shortcode goes.
+This page is where the `[pdb_record]` shortcode goes. <a id="quickstart"></a>

 = Quick Start Instructions: =